-We were taught to silence our emotions in order to execute in combat, to operate in a zero defect environment.
+We were taught to silence our emotions in order to execute in combat and to operate in a zero-defect environment.
 We were taught to be indomitable, bulletproof, invincible: invulnerable.
 And here today, with all that training and experience, it’s just not working anymore.
 Today we have become unable to silence the storms inside, unable to stop the memories and we are ashamed of our inability to “suck it up and drive on.”

 I know the struggle well, our indoctrination was precise and the approach was intentional.

-As a former RIP Instructor (Ranger Indoctrination Program, now known as the Ranger Assessment and Selection Program/ RASP) and Pre-Ranger Instructor my role was specific and our approach was exact: create killers.
-Un-feeling, un-yielding destroyers capable of operating and leading under the most intense emotional and physical stress imaginable.
+As a former RIP Instructor (Ranger Indoctrination Program, now known as the Ranger Assessment and Selection Program/ RASP) and Pre-Ranger Instructor, my role was specific and our approach was exact: create killers.
+Un-feeling, un-yielding destroyers capable of operating and leading under the most intensely emotional and physical stress imaginable.

-The physical part, that was easy.
+The physical part was easy.
 The emotional and mental parts, that was the trick.
 The culmination of our approach was numbness or compartmentalization: indifference.